-- Your address, including a Google Map link
+- Your address, including a Google Maps link

 - Testimonials from customers

 Depending on your target market, social media can be a great way to promote your business as well.
 Establishing a presence on Facebook, Twitter, and Instagram is standard for most businesses these days.

-Despite government claims of "low inflation", business costs for everything from office space to vehicle expenses seem to be always on the rise, so keeping expenses in check is a crucial task for business owners.
+Business costs for everything from office space to vehicle expenses seem to always be on the rise, so keeping expenses in check is a crucial task for business owners.

-Keeping track of expenses is time-consuming and tedious, so wherever possible use technology to make the job as easy as possible.
-For example, there are a number of mobile apps for expense tracking, including some of the newer cloud-based accounting applications that allow you to automatically add expense information into your accounting system by snapping pictures of receipts with your mobile device.
+Keeping track of expenses is time-consuming and tedious, so wherever possible try using new technology to make the job as easy as possible.
+For example, there are a number of mobile apps for expense tracking, including many cloud-based accounting applications that allow you to automatically add expense information into your accounting system by snapping pictures of receipts with your mobile device.

-Annually or semi-annually review your major costs, such as office space, business insurance, staffing, and vehicle expenses.
-If you are in an area with abundant available commercial space, think about relocating, or if you don't need a storefront convert to a home-based business.
+Conduct annual or even semi-annual reviews of your major expenses, such as office space, business insurance, staffing, and vehicle expenses.
+Where can you trim?
+If you are in an area with an abundance of available commercial space, perhaps you could think about relocating.
+If you don't even need a storefront, you could convert to a home-based business.

 Review your major supply costs regularly and always look for discounts or ways to pool supply purchases with other businesses to save money.
-Make reducing expenses part of your job description, and involve your employees.
+Make reducing expenses part of your job description and company culture.

-If you do nothing else mobile-wise this year, you need to make sure that your online presence, including your business website, is mobile friendly, as ever-increasing numbers of people are surfing and searching with their phones – even when they’re at home.
+If you do nothing else with mobile technology this year, you need to make sure that your online presence, including your business website, is mobile friendly.
+Increasing numbers of people are surfing and searching with their phones—even when they’re at home.

-But there are two other trends that your small business could really profit from.
+But there are two other trends that could benefit your small business.
 The first is mobile marketing.
-There’s a whole range of mobile-specific strategies you could be using to reach your target market with great effect, from text message advertising and mobile display ads through having an app designed for your own business.
+There are myriad mobile-specific strategies you could be using to reach your target market with great effect, from text message advertising and mobile display ads to having your own business app designed.

-The second is mobile payment systems.
-The choices for your small business are really expanding as Apple Pay and Google Wallet join the field previously dominated by Square, Intuit GoPayment, and PayPal.
-Even Canadian Tire is getting into mobile payments.
-Using phones to pay is a significant convenience to customers but your small business could also realize considerable savings from being able to use a mobile POS system.
+Mobile payment systems represent your other opportunity.
+Apple Pay, Google Wallet, Venmo, Square, Intuit GoPayment, Paypal—the choices for paying by phone are now endless.
+Offering pay-by-phone services is a significant convenience to customers, but your small business could also realize considerable savings from being able to use a mobile POS system.

-There is no doubt that Cloud computing has leveled the playing field for startup businesses, but the serious advantages that using the cloud provide for “ordinary” established businesses is not always discussed.
+There is no doubt that cloud computing has leveled the playing field for startup businesses, but the serious advantages of using the cloud for “ordinary” established businesses is not always discussed.

 Cost savings and access from anywhere are the biggest advantages to moving some of your business processes to the cloud.
-If, for instance, your business changes from a desktop small business accounting program to a cloud-based accounting application, you would no longer have to install desktop software (saving IT costs for installation, backups, etc.) and you can access your business accounts from anywhere, including from mobile devices (in fact, most small business accounting software vendors have moved to the cloud and no longer offer desktop software).
+If, for instance, your business changes from a desktop small-business accounting program to a cloud-based accounting application, you would no longer have to install desktop software (saving IT costs for installation, backups, updates, etc.) and you can access your business accounts from anywhere, including from mobile devices.

-There are some disadvantages to cloud computing too, of course, but if you haven’t started using cloud storage and/or applications yet, make this the year that you at least investigate its potential.
+There are some disadvantages to cloud computing, of course, but if you haven’t started using cloud storage and applications yet, make this the year that you at least investigate its potential.

 Attracting and retaining the right employees is one of the most important things you can do with your business.
 While hiring and training employees every other week might be business as usual for a fast-food restaurant, most successful businesses rely on hiring quality staff and keeping them for the long term.

-If you haven't made a business plan it is not too late.
-Successful established businesses update their business plan annually to review accomplishments (or lack thereof) and decide on new goals or directions.
+If you haven't made one, it's not too late.
+Successful, established businesses update their business plan annually to review accomplishments (or lack thereof) and decide on new goals or directions.

-The financial health of your business is summarized by the income statement, the cash flow projection and the balance sheet, which are contained in the financial section of the business plan.
-From there you can determine ways to make your business more profitable by increasing sales and/or reducing losses or cutting expenses.
-If you want your business to be more successful you need a plan for how to get there.
+The financial health of your business is summarized by the income statement, the cash flow projection, and the balance sheet, which are contained in the financial section of the business plan.
+From there you can determine ways to make your business more profitable by increasing sales, reducing losses, or cutting expenses.
+If you want your business to be more successful, you need a plan for how to get there.